derjr96/ict1008_python_project/README.md

    The first line of the yml file sets the new environment's name.
 For details see Creating an environment file manually.

-   2. Activate the new environment: conda activate myenv
+   2. Activate the new environment:

+          conda activate dsaproject

    3. Verify that the new environment was installed correctly: